apache/aurora/docs/developing-aurora-client.md

 Getting Started
 ===============

 Aurora consists of four main pieces: the scheduler (which finds resources in the cluster that can be used to run a job), the executor (which uses the resources assigned by the scheduler to run a job), the command-line client, and the web-ui.
-For information about working on the scheduler or the webUI, see the file "developing-aurora-scheduler.md" in this directory.
+For information about working on the scheduler or the webUI, see [Developing the Aurora Scheduler](developing-aurora-scheduler.md).

 If you want to work on the command-line client, this is the place for you!